 Keep Expenses Low

-The lower your expenses, the less savings you’ll need.
+The lower your expenses, the fewer savings you’ll need.

 Battling Lifestyle Inflation